 I grew up on the south coast of England, and it’s no secret that this is one of my favourite parts of the world.
 When we were kids, our family loved to explore the south, and for me nothing will ever quite beat this lovely region of my home country.
-And you may already know that one of my big focuses this year is taking time to travel in your own home country as well as the rest of the world.
+And you may already know that one of my big focuses this year is taking time to travel in my own home country as well as the rest of the world.
 So, when the folks over at Visit Eastbourne asked me to write a post for their #BreatheItIn campaign* it seemed like the perfect fit.

 Eastbourne is a small seaside town in East Sussex on the south coast of England.
 Often overshadowed by its more famous neighbour, Brighton, this town is a bit of a hidden gem.
 It’s also surrounded by some stunning coastline and picture-perfect landscapes like the South Downs, so this is an ideal place to make the most of the lovely English countryside.
 Here’s why I think Eastbourne makes a fab countryside getaway.